Visiting Scholar Fellowship

 - to prepare and deliver to the TTU community a 45-minute presentation detailing the results of their research;

-To apply, please send the following as a single PDF:
+To apply, please send the following in a single PDF file attachment:

 - An abstract of no more than 80 words describing your project.

-- A narrative of no more than 750 words describing both your project, how it meshes with the "Food and ..." theme, and how, specifically, you propose to use your time next spring if selected for the Fellowship.
+- A narrative of no more than 750 words describing your project, how it meshes with the PLAY theme, and how, specifically, you propose to use your time next spring if selected for the Fellowship.

-- The names of four people whom we may contact for recommendations.
+- The names and contact information of four people whom we may contact for recommendations.
 Brief descriptions of their work/discipline and relationship to the candidate would be appreciated.

-The Humanities Center's Visiting Scholar for Spring 2017 was Barnaby Chesterton, Durham University, Durham, United Kingdom.
-This fellowship was part of the 2016-17 theme: FUTURES.
+The Humanities Center's Visiting Scholar for Spring 2018 is Yeonhaun Kang, University of Florida.
+This fellowship was part of the 2017-18 theme: "Food and...."